American Tower Is Priced For Perfection

 AMT expects the vast majority of this incremental capacity to flow through to discretionary capital allocation.
 About $125 million of that total has been earmarked for the entrance into Paraguay, with more than $400 million having been spent for share repurchases year-to-date.
 That still leaves AMT with over $1.1 billion available to allocate at its discretion between additional acquisitions and share repurchases.

 AMT expects the increase in adjusted EBITDA will translate into higher consolidated AFFO and consolidated AFFO per share.
-In Q1-17 the company.
-Raised its outlook for consolidated AFFO by $55 million (or about 2%) and expects to generate consolidated AFFO of over $2.8 billion for the year.
-AMT also raised expectations for consolidated AFFO per share by 2%, and expects to generate over $6.50 of consolidated AFFO per share at the midpoint of the outlook.
+In Q1-17, the company raised its outlook for consolidated AFFO by $55 million (or about 2%) and expects to generate consolidated AFFO of over $2.8 billion for the year.
+AMT also raised expectations for consolidated AFFO per share by 2% and expects to generate over $6.50 of consolidated AFFO per share at the midpoint of the outlook.

 The Smartest Infrastructure REIT

-Note: Update: Landmark Infrastructure May Soon Get The Shelf Space It Deserves.